emperorofmars/stf-unity/readme.md

 Example: The first and post prioritized object could be a methematical definition, which is only understood by a few specific applications.
 To make it work elsewhere, the second object could be a texture, rendered from the mathematical definition.

 Properties not defined in the MTF format, can be freely used.
 Properties can indicate to which target application/shader they belong and so can the entire material.
-The material can also have a set of hint properties, indication wether it should be rendered in a cartoony or realistic style for example.
+The material can also have a set of hint properties (just a list of string key-value pairs), indicating wether it should be rendered in a cartoony or realistic style for example.

+Converters for specific shaders can be implemented, otherwise properties can be converted based on Unitys system.
+The "target_shader" property indicates which converter is to be used.
+If a converter or target shader is not present, a default will be chosen, or the user can specify an alternative shader.
+This way, even if a perfect conversion is not possible, the hope is that at least the best possible conversion can happen.
+This will also ease the switching of shaders.

 	"d2a3568f-0116-4f3d-866d-9ce420035de6": {
 		"type": "STF.material",
 		"name": "Body",
+		"target_shader": "Poiyomi 8",
 		"render-hints": [ "style": "toony" ],
 		"albedo": [
 			{